jamcalli/Pulsarr/README.md

 Pulsarr is an integration tool that bridges Plex watchlists with Sonarr and Radarr, enabling real-time media monitoring and automated content acquisition all from within the Plex App itself.

 Enjoy all the benefits of other content discovery systems without requiring users to use additional services.
-All the magic happens from the pimary users Plex Token.
+All the magic happens from the primary user's Plex Token.

-It provides user-based watchlist synchronization for yourself and for friends, smart content routing based on genre, and notification capabilities (Discord and Apprise).
+It provides user-based watchlist synchronization for yourself and for friends, intelligent content routing based on multiple criteria, and notification capabilities (Discord and Apprise).

 Want to contribute?
 Check out our [Contributing Guidelines](#contributing).